Jackson School of International Studies

 The Jackson School of International Studies (JSIS; formally Henry M. Jackson School of International Studies) is a department-level school within the Social Sciences Division at the College of Arts and Sciences at the University of Washington.
-It specializes in international relations and area studies.
+It studies international relations and area studies.

 The school was founded in 1909 as the Department of Oriental Subjects, and was renamed in 1983 to honor Washington state politician Henry M. Jackson.

 History

 The University of Washington established the Department of Oriental Subjects in 1909 under the chairmanship of Herbert Henry Gowen.
 The department became the School of International Studies in 1976.
 In 1983, it was renamed the Henry M. Jackson School of International Studies in honor of Washington state politician Henry M. Jackson.

 As of 2016, the Jackson School was the United States' largest recipient of United States Department of Education grants in support of area studies and hosted eight National Resource Centers.
 Its oldest center, the East Asia Center, was established with a grant from the U.S. Department of Defense in 1959 as the Far Eastern Institute.
 It was followed by the Middle East Center.
 Other National Resource Centers hosted by the Jackson School are the Canadian Studies Center; Center for Global Studies; Center for European Studies; Ellison Center for Russian, East European and Central Asian Studies; South Asia Center; and Center for Southeast Asia and its Diasporas.

 In 2016 the Jackson School hosted the annual meeting of the Association of Professional Schools of International Affairs, of which it is a founding member.